danielcifuentes54/aws-security-specialty/README.md

   * Managed by AWS: Zone-Signing Key (ZSK)
 * Enforces a TTL of one week (Max).
 * Enable DNSSEC on a hosted zone:
-  * Step 1 - prepare for DNSSEC sgining (Lower TTL and SOA)
+  * Step 1 - prepare for DNSSEC signing (Lower TTL and SOA)
   * Step 2 - Enable DNSSEC signing and create a KSK
   * Step 3 - Establish chain of trust
   * Step 4 - Monitoring --> Cloud Watch alarms: DNSSECInternalFailure and DNSSECKey SigningKeysNeedingAction